Frank Dukes: 2020s: New ventures as Ging

 Into the 2020s, Feeney continued to work with artists like Rosalía and The Weeknd in addition to producing a number of tracks for Don Toliver and Shawn Mendes.
 Throughout 2020, he worked with Canadian artist Mustafa (who had previously co-written a number of pop hits with Feeney) on his debut album When Smoke Rises, released May 2021; the album was short-listed for Canada's 2021 Polaris Music Prize.
 His collaborations with Rosalía were released in March 2022 on her album Motomami.
 In March 2022, he was named the world's fifth most successful producer by Jaxsta, which considered a number of factors in their metric for the previous twelve months.
 He followed Jack Antonoff, Louis Bell, Mike Dean, and Finneas.

 In September 2021, he partnered with Tracklib on which he distributes hundreds of masters and stems.
 The following month, Feeney announced The Prince, a signature synths plug-in, created with the software company Cradle.

-On November 16, 2021, Feeney released his beat tape The Ghost of Ging.
+On November 16, 2021, Feeney released his beat tape The Way of Ging.
 The album was released as NFTs and available to stream on SoundCloud for one week; it was later released on streaming services.
 Three days later, he announced his retirement as Frank Feeney on social media.
 He indicated that he would continue working on new music projects under the name of Ging (a variation of his middle name King).
 Since that time, he has released generative music and art and has been vocal about artistic innovation like the use of Web3.
 In 2022, he began releasing and performing his original studio music.

-His debut album We’re Here, My Dear was be released in November 2022.
+His debut album We're Here, My Dear was released in November 2022.